Accessibility statement for the University of Hertfordshire

 - not all images have an alt text

-We’ll consider your request and get back to you within 21 days.
+We’ll consider your request and get back to you within seven working days.

 Reporting accessibility problems with this website